Curtis LeMay: Judo

 Judo's resurgence after the war was due primarily to two individuals, Kyuzo Mifune and LeMay.
-The pre-war death of Jigorō Kanō ("the father of judo"), wartime demands on the Japanese, their surrender, postwar occupation, and the martial-arts ban all contributed to a time of uncertainty for judo.
+The prewar death of Jigorō Kanō ("the father of judo"), wartime demands on the Japanese, their surrender, postwar occupation, and the martial-arts ban all contributed to a time of uncertainty for judo.
 As assistant to General Douglas MacArthur during the occupation of Japan, LeMay made practicing judo a routine part of Air Force tours of duty in Japan.
 Many Americans brought home stories of a "tiny old man" (Mifune) throwing down healthy, young men without any apparent effort.
 LeMay became a promoter of judo training and provided political support for judo in the early years after the war.
 For this, he was awarded the license of Shihan.
 In addition, LeMay promoted judo within the armed forces of the United States.